Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/5 - Operating Systems/30 - Process Synchronization.md

 ### Monitors

-- Basically does the same job as the ones above [too lazy to over explain it].
+Programming language level construct for the above.
+Basically the same thing but handled by the programming language and not the OS.
+In other words, a higher-level abstraction for synchronization.

 **Monitor vs Mutex/Semaphore**

 - **Monitor**: Provides a higher-level abstraction and automatically handles mutual exclusion and synchronization (Monitor is a class).
+(Programming language level).
 - **Mutex/Semaphore**: Lower-level constructs that require manual handling of synchronization.
+(OS level).

 ```C
 monitor PrinterMonitor {